laura-dietz/neurosymbolic-representations-for-IR/README.md

-# neurosymbolic-representations-for-IR
-Resources for Tutorial on Neuro-Symbolic Representations for IR
+# Resources for Tutorial on Neuro-Symbolic Representations for IR

+The tutorial will be held at ECIR 2023 in Dublin, Ireland

+Slides and additional material can be obtained via this repository.